-Protected Areas: There are 5 National Parks and 18 Wildlife Sanctuaries in the State.
+Protected Areas: There are 5 National Parks and 18 Wildlife Sanctuaries in the State (List of protected areas enclosed as Annexure-1).
 Total protected area is 0.40 million ha. which constitutes 4.98% of the total geographic area of the State.
 The State has three Tiger Reserves namely Kaziranga, Manas and Nameri.
 Manas Tiger Reserves has also been declared as a Biosphere Reserve.
 Kaziranga National Park and Manas Wildlife Sanctuary are also included in the World Heritage sites.
-Besides, the State also 1 Ramsar Site & 46 Important Bird Areas (IBA).
-Lists of protected area found in the subproject districts are provided in table below;
+Besides, the State also has 1 Ramsar Site & 46 Important Bird Areas (IBA).